Last Updated on July 28, 2026 by Daniel Globe

 Taking Riverboat Services on the Thames

-Although walking offers an intimate way to see London, taking riverboat services on the Thames lets you glide past iconic landmarks from a reviving perspective.
+Although walking offers an intimate way to see London, riverboat services on the Thames let you glide past iconic landmarks from a different perspective.
 You’ll find multiple riverboat routes connecting key points like Westminster, the Tower of London, and Greenwich.
 Each journey delivers stunning, ever-changing scenic views of the city’s skyline, bridges, and historic buildings.
-The gentle sway of the boat adds a peaceful rhythm to your sightseeing, making it a revitalizing break from busy streets.
+The gentle sway of the boat adds a peaceful rhythm to your sightseeing, making it a relaxing break from busy streets.

 Here’s what you can expect on a riverboat ride: